bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 ## Having trouble with _Hugo_?

 When you encounter problems specific to _Hugo_, visit the [Hugo community](https://discourse.gohugo.io) for support.
-First, search the forum archive, because most likely your problem has already been solved by some very helpful and busy members there.
-When you really need to start a new topic, please read the guidelines _How to Request Help_ at the top of the site.
+Please search the forum archive first, because most likely your problem has already been solved.
+When you need to start a new topic, please read the guidelines _How to Request Help_ at the top of the site, before you do.